Sweet Harmony (The Beloved song): Critical reception

 AllMusic editor Jon O'Brien complimented the song as a "glorious slice of ice-cool synth pop which manages to be both brooding and euphoric at the same time".
 Larry Flick from Billboard described it as a "thumping dance ditty" with "slight techno nuances, an uplifting lyrical message, and singer Jon Marsh's warm, soothing tones [that] add up to a delightful jam."
-He added that "lyrically, "Sweet Harmony" is typical Beloved fare: spiritually uplifting and philosophical."
+He added that "lyrically, 'Sweet Harmony' is typical Beloved fare: spiritually uplifting and philosophical."
 Marisa Fox from Entertainment Weekly said that "whereas Bryan Ferry infused rock with sensuality, Marsh and his wife-partner, Helena, lace their ethereal mix with house grooves that seduce and hypnotize."
 She noted that the video "features a nude Marsh humming amidst a bevy of bare bohemian babes, all seated in a swirling mist.
 Music to steam by indeed."

 Dave Sholin from the Gavin Report felt that "doing their part to end the divisiveness around the globe, the Beloved do some positive preaching backed by the catchy dance/pop that's their trademark.
 Nothing like a positive message to inspire hope and encourage unity."
-Caroline Sullivan from The Guardian felt that Marsh had concocted a "pretty single" in "Sweet Harmony", "which married house rhythms to sinuous pop melodies."
+Caroline Sullivan from The Guardian felt that Marsh had concocted a "pretty single" in 'Sweet Harmony', "which married house rhythms to sinuous pop melodies."
 Derek Weiler from Kitchener-Waterloo Record named the song a "highlight" of Conscience, complimenting it as "highly enjoyable indeed."
-In his weekly UK chart commentary, James Masterton stated that "the new Beloved single crashes in at 9 and has to be favoured for a possible No. 1."
-Pan-European magazine Music & Media noted that the "synth-dominated tune is a traditional verse-chorus pop song, which means very melodic and radio friendly."
+In his weekly UK chart commentary, James Masterton noted that "the new Beloved single crashes in at 9 and has to be favoured for a possible No. 1."
+Paul Lester from Melody Maker viewed it as "a wishy-washy electro-ditty with pure essence-of-fey vocals and a spiritual bleedin' New sodding Year piggin' message of global f*** peace."

+Robbert Tilli from Music & Media found that the "synth-dominated tune is a traditional verse-chorus pop song, which means very melodic and radio friendly."
 Alan Jones from Music Week described it as "slowly throbbing".
 Rune Slyngstad from Norwegian Nordlandsposten viewed it as "catchy, synth-oriented pop not far from Pet Shop Boys at their best."
 Anita Naik from Smash Hits felt the song is "wonderful" and "heartfelt stuff".
-Another editor, Tom Doyle, declared it as "brilliant", saying, "Jon Marsh is a diamond geezer and so it was heartwarming to witness his safe return to the charts with the brilliant "Sweet Harmony"."
+Another Smash Hits editor, Tom Doyle, praised it as "brilliant", saying, "Jon Marsh is a diamond geezer and so it was heartwarming to witness his safe return to the charts with the brilliant 'Sweet Harmony'."
 Richard Riccio from St. Petersburg Times wrote, "Yes, there is the consistent beat.
 The lilting 4/4 bounce of the first single [...] tickles the spine as well as the ear.
 Marsh purrs the vocals like a well-fed feline, the cool detachment of the verse compensated by the singalong chorus and warm saxophone."